Gullu Yologlu: Academia

-Gullu Yologlu would constantly visit Moldova and conduct research on the Romanians and Gagauz people starting from her undergraduate years.
+Yologlu would constantly visit Moldova and conduct research on the Romanians and Gagauz people starting from her undergraduate years.
 She described Azerbaijani-Gagauz literary ties in the second chapter of her graduation paper on Azerbaijan-Moldova literary relations.
-The second chapter of Yologlu’s thesis which she defended in 1992 titled “Azerbaijan-Moldova literary relations” in which she had developed her research on the Gagauz people.
+The second chapter of Yologlu's thesis which she defended in 1992 titled “Azerbaijan-Moldova literary relations” in which she had developed her research on the Gagauz people.

 She is the author of 6 books and 123 printed scholarly publications.

 She defended her doctoral dissertation titled “Ceremonies of Turkic Peoples (historical-ethnographic study on the basis of Tuva, Khakas and Gagauz Turks’ materials)” in 2006.

 She is a member of Scientific Council of the Ahi Evran University (Kirshehir, Turkey).

-Gullu Yologlu has been member of the Journalists’ Union of Azerbaijan since 1992 and Writer’s Union of Azerbaijan since 1996.
+Yologlu has been member of the Journalists’ Union of Azerbaijan since 1992 and Writer’s Union of Azerbaijan since 1996.
 In 1998, she was elected as an associate member of the Atatürk Cultural Center in Ankara, Turkey.
 Suleyman Demirel, the then President of Turkey, presented a diploma to Yologlu in the conference hall of TIKA (Turkish Cooperation and Coordination Agency).

-She is a lead researcher at the Institute of Archeology and Ethnography at the Azerbaijan National Academy of Sciences (ANAS) and member of the Dissertation Council.
+She is a lead researcher at the Azerbaijan National Academy of Sciences (ANAS) and member of the Dissertation Council.
+In 2021-2023, she worked as the Chief of the Comparative Ethnography of Turkic Peoples Department of the Institute of Archaeology and Ethnography of ANAS.
+Since 2023, she has been the Chief of the History and Ethnology of Turkic Peoples Department of the Institute of History and Ethnology of ANAS.

 Television and radio programs

-Gullu Yologlu has presented and authored several radio and television programs.
+Yologlu has presented and authored several radio and television programs.
 She has been author and presenter of "Soyumuz, soykökümüz" ("Our ancestry and roots") and “Dədə Qorqud-1300” ("Dada Gorgud-1300") rubrics at musical informational program "Sahar" ("Morning"), also "Min illərin işığı" ("The Light of Millennia") and editor of “Qopuz” (“Gopuz”) TV programs and "Böyük çöl" ("Great Steppe"), "Soyumuz, soykökümüz" ("Our ancestry and roots"), "Yurd yeri" ("Motherland") radio programs at the Azerbaijan Television and Radio Broadcasting Closed Joint-Stock Company.
 At present, she is the scriptwriter of "Əsrlərdən gələn səslar" ("The Sounds of Ages") and "Türk elləri" ("Turkic Lands") and also presenter of "Keçmişdən gələcəyə" ("From the Past to the Future") programs.

 Activities

-Gullu Yologlu is the Chairperson of the World Turkology Center founded on October 3, 2019 in Baku.
+Yologlu is the Chairperson of the World Turkology Center founded on October 3, 2019 in Baku.

+Since 2022, she is Chairperson of the Women's Council of the Public Association for the Development of Relations Among Turkic Elders (TAIB).